AMWA-TV/info-006/docs/How To practical examples.md

 In this section of the HOW-TO guide you have setup all required NMOS infrastructure to run and interacted with an NMOS Device that provides IS-12 NMOS Control functionality.
 You loaded an NMOS RDS so that the NMOS device can register its control endpoint for IS-12 in the form of a standard WebSocket.
 You have installed the NC-01 mock device and used it to explore how NMOS Control works for a simple Stereo Gain Control block.
 You have used manual copy-and-paste of JSON protocol messages to act as an human-in-the-loop NMOS Controller.

-In addition you have subscribed to property changes for the gain control of interest and verified your WebSocket session monitoring changes has received notifications when you changed the property of interest.
+In addition you have subscribed to property changes for the gain control of interest and verified your WebSocket session has received notifications when you changed the property of interest.

 In the next section you will add a new property to the Stereo Gain Block's left and right gains.
 You will become familiar with how to modify code to enhance existing NMOS Control classes.